HIPAA Compliance Essentials for 2026

 Poor Breach Response

-The breach: Failing to look into breaches or missing the 60-day notice deadline causes serious harm.
+The breach: Failing to look into breaches or missing the 60-day notification deadline causes serious harm.
 Failing to notify patients and regulators makes it worse.

 How to Prevent:.